 Personal and Special Interest Recommendations (optional)

 Every applicant is required to interview with a member of the Admission staff, and applicants must complete the interview process prior to February 1.
+For applicants who do not live in the area and are unable to visit campus, Skype or phone interviews may be arranged.
 Admission decisions are made only after all application materials are received and an interview is completed.
 For more info about what to expect for the interview: Visit Dana.

 Before attending your interview, make sure you login to your Ravenna-Hub account; find Dana Hall in the School Directory, and either click on Explore or Apply to indicate your interest in Dana Hall.

 Applicants who interview by February 1 and submit their application by January 15 will receive decision notification on March 10.
 Late applicants will be considered on a rolling admission basis, depending on space availability.

 All Middle School applicants (grades 5-8) must sign up to take the Independent School Entrance Exam (ISEE) and all Upper School applicants (grades 9-12) must register to take the Secondary School Admission Test (SSAT).

 Students for whom English is not their first language are required to take the Test of English as a Foreign Language (TOEFL) in addition to the SSAT.
 Please note that the SLEP cannot substitute the requirement of the TOEFL.